jonnonz1/nz-statute-book/acts/public/2000/referenda-postal-voting-act-2000.md

 (3) If the Returning Officer is satisfied that the person is an elector, the Returning Officer must— (a) post the elector 1 voting paper addressed to the elector at his or her current postal address; and (b) make a mark on the Returning Officer's copy of the roll, by the elector's name, to indicate that the Returning Officer posted a replacement voting paper to the elector; and
-  (c) provide the Chief Registrar with the name, date of birth, and current postal address of the elector, if the current postal address is different from the postal address shown on the Returning Officer's copy of the roll.
+  (c) provide the Electoral Commission with the name, date of birth, and current postal address of the elector, if the current postal address is different from the postal address shown on the Returning Officer's copy of the roll.

 ### 35 Dispatching voting papers by fax or dictation
 (1) A person may apply to the Returning Officer to have the voting paper faxed to him or her, on the grounds that he or she—